evolutionleo/Warp/README.md

 - Add new maps in the `maps/` folder
 - Choose how many lobbies you need in `initializers/04_lobbies.js`
 - Use `"lobby list"`, `"lobby join"`, `"lobby leave"` to work with lobbies
-- Most of the generic logic is already coded, but you can add in features that you personally need
+- Most of the generic logic is already coded, but you can add specific features that you need for your game
 - You can extend the `Lobby` class in `concepts/lobby.js`, the `Map` class in `concepts/map.js`

+### (Advanced) Using entities and rooms:
+- (You can always disable entities and rooms completely from `config.js` if you don't need the functionality for your game)
+- Entity types are located inside `internal/entities/entity_types/`, you can add new ones or modify/delete the existing ones
+- Your custom entities generally should inherit from `PhysicsEntity` if they are moving and colliding with other entities, and from the regular `Entity` class otherwise
+- You only need to code the entities behaviour logic once, on the server-side.
+The client will then interpolate between the data that it receives
+- The `Entity.create()` and `Entity.update(dt)` methods function similarly to GameMaker's Create and Step events (except `tps` (the game's tickrate) is 20 by default as opposed to 60 in GM, and so it's recommended to use the `dt` (aka "delta time") parameter to implement your game physics in a tickrate-agnostic way)
+- The `Entity.object_type` property links the server-side entities to GameMaker's instances/objects
+- Rooms are automatically loaded with all the entities from GameMaker's .yy files from a path defined in `config.js` (by default it's a path to the `Client/rooms/` folder)

 ### (Advanced) Using accounts and saving:
 - Make sure you installed MongoDB (instructions in the Installing section)